keeganjk/smokescreen/README.md

 <hr>

 > ### 5.
-Click Start
+Set Wait Time and Click Start
+> Click the button that says "Set Wait Time" and then set a time to wait in milliseconds between page closes.
-> Click the button that says, "Start!" and random pages will randomly open and close.
+> Next, click the button that says, "Start!" and random pages will randomly open and close.
 > To stop the process, close the page with "Smokescreen" in the title.
 > > WARNING!
 If you have a data limit, do not use this program unless you expect to be charged or prevented from continuing web browsing; this uses random page generation to pollute, or make a "smokescreen" over your browser history.
+Also, putting the wait time too low can cause crashes, denial-of-service to yourself, and difficulty to stop the script.